 Sarah Willard Gray has created “Cartographic Concepts of Ownership, Belonging and Place”; a series that explores the history of New South Wales Southern Highlands through abstract expression of it’s very landscapes.
 However, these are not your atypical pastoral meadows.

 As the title suggests, she has approached the form cartographically i.e. through depicting the area from top down view.
 If you were to think this would simply be a collection of maps however, you’re far from the truth.
-“Mapping is a shared form of knowledge,” Dr. Gray shared, “and therefore provides a common ground between different human cultures.”
+“Mapping is a shared form of knowledge,” Dr. Gray said, “and therefore provides a common ground between different human cultures.”
 Each piece is sumptuous with organic beauty that truly captures the majesty of our Great Southern Land.

 She has worked on the artworks of this exhibition for about 4 solid years and it truly shows.
 Being the visual aspect of her thesis, it takes into account countless hours of research and practice to have finally arrived at the final piece.
 “In these artworks I’m not only painting the landscape,” she claimed, “but I’m also reacting to individual experiences that took place in the history of it.”